Craig Stanton

-Craig Stanton (born October 31, 1960, in Hollywood, California) is an American race car driver and bicyclist.
+Craig George Stanton (born October 31, 1960, in Hollywood, California) is an American race car driver and bicyclist.
 Stanton won the Grand-Am Koni Challenge championship in 2004 in the GS class, and then won the Grand-Am Rolex Series championship in 2005 in the GT class.
 Stanton also works as a driving coach.

-As of 2013, Craig is driving various Porsches in Grand-Am, ALMS, and World-Challenge this year, participating in all major North American tin-top pro series.
+As of 2013, Stanton is driving various Porsches in Grand-Am, ALMS, and World-Challenge this year, participating in all major North American tin-top pro series.
 Additionally, Stanton will continue coaching amateur and professional drivers.

 Early career

-Stanton started his racing career by spending 10 years on a motocross bike.
+Stanton started his racing career by spending ten years on a motocross bike.
 He went on to start racing cars in 1986, with the help of his brother, Mark.
 During Stanton's first full season as an amateur, he drove in 49 races.
 During his second season, he drove in 41 races.
-The two brothers won 9 championships in amateur road racing before Stanton made the transition to become a professional.
+The two brothers won nine championships in amateur road racing before Stanton made the transition to become a professional.